Canadian Society of Painters in Water Colour: Rebounding

 The long history of annual juried exhibitions continued into the 1970s and with the addition of exchange exhibitions with the American Watercolor Society at the National Academy Galleries in New York City.
 In 1975, an invitation was accepted to exhibit at the newly renovated Canada House on Trafalgar Square in London.
 The same year the Art Gallery of Ontario hosted an "in-house" retrospective to salute the Society's 50th anniversary.
 In 1976 the Society was able to organize a member exchange exhibition with Japan that was exhibited at the Tokyo Metropolitan Art Museum.
 This particular show, with the cooperation of a number of government and commercial partners was a critical success.
 The acclaim received gave the CSPWC/SCPA members a renewed sense of identity.

 Working with Visual Arts Ontario, the Society was able to obtain permanent office space in the 1970s and was able to organize the first of a number of educational seminars that have evolved into today's popular National Watercolour Symposiums.
 These week-long events have been held in virtually every part of the country and have been responsible for a major spurt in applications for membership.

 When the time came to organize the CSPWC/SCPA 1985 Diamond Jubilee the Society found that the world of art had again gone through some major changes.
 First there was a burst of new interest in the whole field of painting in watercolour that was particularly evident in Canada and the United States.
 There was also a realization in the art community that while there were many advantages to be found in the commercial galleries there were still other opportunities that could only be found in the context of the traditional societies.
-This was strongly reinforced when H.M.
-The Queen accepted the 60 paintings that had been juried as the "CSPWC Diamond Jubilee Collection" (later known as the Royal Collection Project - CSPWC, phase 1) into the fabled Royal Collection at Windsor Castle and exhibited them in 1986 in the Castle's Drawing Gallery.
+This was strongly reinforced when Queen Elizabeth II accepted the 60 paintings that had been juried as the "CSPWC Diamond Jubilee Collection" (later known as the Royal Collection Project - CSPWC, phase 1) into the fabled Royal Collection at Windsor Castle and exhibited them in 1986 in the Castle's Drawing Gallery.
 Later the CSPWC/SCPA was deeply involved with a major touring exhibition "International Waters" that put Canadian paintings on exhibition with submissions from The Royal Watercolour Society, The American Watercolor Society, and The Royal Scottish Society of Painters in Watercolour in venues in four different countries.